Augustin de Lespinasse: Empire

 Emperor Napoleon named Lespinasse a Grand Officer of the Légion d'Honneur on 14 June 1804.
 Lespinasse published Essay on the organization of the artillery arm.
-He first gotten the idea while with the Army of the Rhine, he applied his methods in the Army of the Western Pyrenees and his ideas matured while he was in the Army of Italy.
+He first had the idea while with the Army of the Rhine, he applied his methods in the Army of the Western Pyrenees and his ideas matured while he was in the Army of Italy.
 The emperor appointed him to the Senate, first from Pau and later from Dijon.
 He also served as president of the electoral college of Nièvre.
 In 1807 Lespinasse received the Order of the Iron Crown and in 1808 he became a Count of the Empire.
 Nevertheless, he voted to end the empire.
 King Louis XVIII made him a Peer of France on 4 June 1814 and awarded him the Order of Saint-Louis.
 Lespinasse designed some features in the Jardin du Luxembourg.
 He died at Paris on 23 November 1816.
 He is buried in the Père Lachaise Cemetery in the 10th Division, 2nd Line.